bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 ### Readonly

 Read-only ratings remain focusable, but are not intearactive.
-This state is hnady for diplaying the current rating of an item.
+This state is handy for diplaying the current rating of an item.
 Fractional value are allowed and will result in the displaying of _half icons_ when the `value` is not a whole number (half icon threshold is `0.5`).
 This state is useful for disapaying an aggregated ratings value.